Practical work with model architecture in Engee

 Multiple execution

-For Each (for each item)
+For Each (for each element)

-When to use the For Each subsystem:
+When to use For Each subsystem:

 -